Freemium mobile market in shambles.

 Anonymous

-well garden gnomes are garden gnomeing other garden gnomes very hard too... lower class garden gnomes in israel have to live with arab, african and other semitic migrants lol
+well israelites are israeliteing other israelites very hard too... lower class israelites in israel have to live with arab, african and other semitic migrants lol

 Anonymous